Jonathan Waxman's Braised Lamb Shanks

 Heat oil in a pan and sear the lamb shanks well on all sides.
 When cool enough to handle, rub the lamb shanks with the cumin and turmeric rub.
 Wet the parchment sheets with warm water to make more pliable.
 Lay out two sheets of paper on top of each other.

 Place the banana leaf in the center of the parchment paper.
-Put down into each package – 3 dates, 3 onions and 3 quarters of tangerine.
+In each package, put 3 dates, 3 onions and 3 quarters of tangerine.
 Place the lamb shank on top of the banana leaf, with the bone standing straight up.

 Ladle 6oz. of the mixiote salsa on top of and around each shank.
 Pull up the ends of the paper around the shank bone and tie with string.
 Place aluminum foil around each package to protect the paper from breaking.
 Place the 4 packages into a perforated pan.